 the US Corporate Bond Market."
 Below is the comment letter BondSavvy submitted to the SEC that Steve will refer to when presenting to the FIMSAC.

-The BondSavvy comment letter is also available on the SEC FIMSAC website at the below link:
+The BondSavvy corporate bond market comment letter is also available on the SEC FIMSAC website at the below link:

 Retail investors opting to invest in individual corporate bonds – in lieu of bond funds and ETFs – have access to a highly competitive and efficient marketplace.
 For each available bond, typically six to ten dealers provide live-and-executable quotes with bid-offer spreads often tighter or comparable to the institutional market.
 There are approximately 9,000 individual corporate bonds available to be traded on any given day.
 While trading activity may vary by bond, there is generally sufficient TRACE-reported trading activity in the 9,000 bonds for investors to gauge the quality of a potential bond investment’s pricing.
 Coupled with retail investors’ access to full depth-of-book quotes, company SEC financial filings, and third-party research, retail investors in individual corporate bonds have a high level of pre-trade transparency.